pSpaces/Programming-with-Spaces/semantics-light.md

  M[space |-> Space(nil)] |- P1 ‖ P2
 ```

 The rule says that new spaces are created with an empty tuple list.
-The effect of the assignment is to create a new variable `space` (or overwrite `space` if it already exists.
+The effect of the assignment is to create a new variable `space` (or overwrite `space` if it already exists).

 The following rules describes the behaviour of executing an operation on a local space.